-He was a German monk who gave his life to God after being providentially saved from a terrible storm.
-Seeing that he was delivered, he came good on his word and joined a monastery wherein he lived a pretty austere life of prayer, confession, prayer, confession, prayer, learning, prayer…you get the picture.
+Luther was a German monk who gave his life to God after being providentially saved from a terrible storm.
+He joined a monastery wherein he lived a pretty austere life of prayer, confession, prayer, confession, prayer, learning, prayer…you get the picture.

 It was his reading of the Bible that led him to the point of realising that God is good, we as people are not, and that through faith in Jesus Christ alone God would count us as righteous.